the-neutron-foundation/neutron-language/README.md

 - New features are constantly being added

 # Features
 There are constantly new features being developed in neutron.
-TO see the features that are coming and the one that are being worked on, go [here](https://github.com/the-neutron-foundation/neutron/projects/1).
+To see the features that are coming and the one that are being worked on, go [here](https://github.com/the-neutron-foundation/neutron/projects/1).
 - [x] **Numpy  arrays Builtin!!**
 - [x] Classes
 - [x] Functions